 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of ibrutinib in the elderly.
-However, elderly patients are more likely to have unwanted effects, which may require caution in patients receiving this medicine.
+However, elderly patients are more likely to have unwanted effects (eg, atrial fibrillation, hypertension, infections, diarrhea), which may require caution in patients receiving this medicine.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.